Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 24 September 2025 06.22.44 UTC
+- WIB: Rabu, 24 September 2025 08.57.26 UTC
-- WITA: Rabu, 24 September 2025 07.22.44 UTC
+- WITA: Rabu, 24 September 2025 09.57.26 UTC
-- WIT: Rabu, 24 September 2025 08.22.44 UTC
+- WIT: Rabu, 24 September 2025 10.57.26 UTC

 Kutipan Inspiratif:
-"Nature is just enough; but men and women must comprehend and accept her suggestions."
+"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."

-Kategori: nature
+Kategori: success